ionos-cloud/ionosctl/docs/subcommands/Compute Engine/image/upload.md

 ---
-description: "Upload an image to FTP server"
+description: "Upload an image to FTP server using FTP over TLS (FTPS)"
 ---

 # ImageUpload